seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 You can optionally read or skip this section.
 Your choice.
 This section covers a problem I've faced on numerous occasions while I was learning - this led to much frustration.

 It is important that you set the "crc podman-env" properly before continuing.
-Not doing so may lead to probelms when pushing the image to the OpenShift Local internal registry.
+Not doing so may lead to problems when pushing the image to the OpenShift Local internal registry.

 This below shows what happens before and after the environment is set.
 You don't need to issue any of these commands for this guide, but feel free to try it out for yourself if you like.